98 Degrees

-98 Degrees (stylized as 98°) is an American pop and R&B vocal group consisting of four vocalists: the group's founding member Jeff Timmons, brothers Nick and Drew Lachey, and Justin Jeffre.
-The group was formed by Timmons in Los Angeles, California, although all of its members originate from Ohio.
+98 Degrees (stylized as 98°) is an American vocal group and boy band consisting of brothers Nick and Drew Lachey, Jeff Timmons, and Justin Jeffre.
+Their first Christmas album This Christmas has sold over two million copies and is widely recognized as one of the most successful holiday albums ever.

-Unlike most boy bands, they formed independently and were later picked up by a record label, rather than being assembled by a label or a producer.
-They have sold over 10 million records worldwide and achieved eight top 40 singles in the U.S. In the late 90s to the early 00s, the group reached top-five on the Billboard Hot 100 with the songs "Give Me Just One Night (Una Noche)", "Because of You", "The Hardest Thing" and "Thank God I Found You" (with Mariah Carey and Joe); the latter as featured artists, topping the chart also making it their first and only number-one song.
+The pop and R&B group was started independently by Jeff Timmons in Los Angeles, California, although all of its members originate from Ohio.
+Unlike most boy bands, they were later picked up by a record label, rather than being assembled by a label or a producer.
+They have sold over 15 million records worldwide and achieved eight top 40 singles in the U.S. Between late 1997 and 2000, the group reached top-twenty status on the Billboard U.S. Hot 100 chart, with their debut single "Invisible Man" peaking at No. 12, and 1999's pop/R&B cover of the country ballad "I Do (Cherish You)" peaking at No. 13.
+The group successfully charted in the U.S. top five with "Give Me Just One Night (Una Noche)", "Because of You", "The Hardest Thing", and "Thank God I Found You"—the latter as a guest artist backing Mariah Carey to give 98 Degrees their only number-one song, which earned a Grammy Award nomination for Best Pop Collaboration with Vocals.

-The group reunited for a one-time performance at Mixtape Festival in Hershey, PA in August 2012.
-After the performance, the reunion expanded into a new album and a spot on "The Package" tour in 2013.
+Beginning with an August 2012 performance at the Mixtape Festival in Hershey, Pennsylvania, the group reunited and continues to record new music.